jbauschatz/Discretion/README.md

 X ⊆ Y by the definition of subset.
 ```

-Discretion implements this structured approach to proof solving with the ProofStructureProducer interface.
-Each subtype of ProofStructureProducer is responsible for providing the structure to a particular kind of proof.
-For example the structure of a set equality proof, including two sub-proofs, is provided by the SetEqualityStructure:
+Discretion implements this structured approach to proof solving with the `ProofStructureProducer` interface.
+Each subtype of `ProofStructureProducer` is responsible for providing the structure to a particular kind of proof.
+For example the structure of a set equality proof, including two sub-proofs, is provided by the `SetEqualityStructure`:

 ```
 Suppose A ⊆ U.